Ecwid/ecwid-api-docs/includes/_jsapi.md

         alert("My page load handler: "+page.type);
 });
 ```
+Extensions are added to the extension points using the `add()` method, see example code on the right.

 This sample adds a function that is called every time a new page is loading in the product browser.
 Callbacks may be objects with multiple functions instead of just one function as shown in the example above, which may return useful values.
 The form of the extensions, their parameters and the need of a return value depends on the extension point as described below.

-Note that the add() method call follows the script.js script of the standard Ecwid integration HTML code.
+Note that the `add()` method call follows the script.js script of the standard Ecwid integration HTML code.
 It is important to include script.js before any use of the API methods.
 Moreover, because of the staged loading of Ecwid, only few of API functions are available during the page load.
 Most of the Ecwid Javascript API is available after Ecwid is loaded completely.
-This moment when you can use Javascript API can be caught by the Ecwid.OnAPILoaded extension point, as shown below.
+This moment when you can use Javascript API can be caught by the `Ecwid.OnAPILoaded` extension point, as shown below.

 # Extension Point Reference

 **Ecwid.OnAPILoaded**

-This extension point contains callback functions that get called exactly once when the Ecwid Javascript API loads and become available under the **window.Ecwid** top-level object.
+This extension point contains callback functions that get called exactly once when the Ecwid Javascript API loads and become available under the `window.Ecwid` top-level object.
 Functions supplied to this extension point as extensions do not accept any parameters and do not require to return any value.

 **Ecwid.OnPageLoad/Ecwid.OnPageLoaded**